gravitas21/wp2020_programmierung/README.md

 Declaration: This library is a fork and modification of the Econophysics course 2020 library.
 All credits to them.
+These files are configured so they can run on colab, azure or GESIS and other cloud services if any.
+Especially for the import section of ipynb files.
+Modify as per need if on PC.
+Python versions may change so minor syntax changes may be needed in code.

 ___________________________________________________________________________________________________________________